TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 }
 ```

-**ðŸ’­ Intuition Behind the Approach:**
+**💭 Intuition Behind the Approach:**
 - This is a boundary search:
-- We want the rightmost value that is still â‰¤ x.
+- We want the rightmost value that is still ≤ x.
 - Binary search lets us jump over large sections to find this efficiently.

 **Complexity (Time & Space):**
-- â±ï¸ Time Complexity
+- ⏱️ Time Complexity
   * O(log n)
   * Binary search halves the space each step.
-- ðŸ’¾ Space Complexity
+- 💾 Space Complexity
 - O(1)
 - Constant space.